 Table 4.1 Forest Development Units

-FDU Number FDU Name Description
+FDU Number FDU Name Description Description

 1 Cariboo Williams Lake TSA, 100 Mile House TSA, Quesnel TSA.

-Areas excluded from the FDU, not necessarily indicated on the map due to scale, are: First Nations title lands, federal lands, private land, woodlot license areas, tree farm licenses, community forests where they are not signatory to this FSP, parks, ecological reserves, and all other areas where timber extraction under the authority of Forest Act agreements are precluded.
+Areas excluded from the FDU, not necessarily indicated on the map due to scale, are: First Nations title lands, federal lands, private land, woodlot license areas, tree farm licenses, community forests and First Nations woodland licenses where they are not signatory to this FSP, parks, ecological reserves, and all other areas where timber extraction under the authority of Forest Act agreements are precluded.